astropy-learn/.github/profile/README.md

-This organization compiles and hosts tutorials and guides for [learn.astropy.org](https://learn.astropy.org/), as well as maintains the website.
+This organization hosts the infrastructure for compiling and hosting tutorials and guides for [learn.astropy.org](https://learn.astropy.org/) and maintaining the website.
+For a guide on this infrastructure, see [here](https://learn.astropy.org/contributing/infrastructure).

-For a guide on contributing a new tutorial or guide, see [the Learn site](https://learn.astropy.org/contributing/).
+For a guide on contributing a new tutorial or guide, see [here](https://learn.astropy.org/contributing/).

-Please open issues for a specific tutorial or guide in its respective repo, or open a general/organization-wide issue [here](https://github.com/astropy-learn/astropy-tutorials/issues/new) in the astropy-tutorials repo.
+Open an issue for a specific tutorial or guide in its respective repo, or open a general issue [here](https://github.com/astropy-learn/astropy-tutorials/issues/new) in the _astropy-tutorials_ repo.